100% Free Consultation (225) 412-6348

 Louisiana Catastrophic Injury Lawyers

 Louisiana sees roughly 26,000 hospitalizations for unintentional injuries each year.
-The most common are burns and head injuries, with spinal cord injuries and loss of limb more likely among Louisiana workers.
+Burns and head injuries are the most common, while spinal cord injuries and limb loss strike workers at disproportionate rates.
 Tens of thousands of Louisiana residents experience a life-altering injury every year in truck and other traffic accidents, work accidents, and beyond.
-When the injured need an advocate, they call the Baton Rouge catastrophic injury lawyers at Arnold & Itkin.
-Our firm has secured more than $20 billion in verdicts and settlements for our clients, including multiple billions in the last year alone.
-Because we prepare every case for trial, few firms have our track record for serious injury claims.
+When the injured need an advocate, they call the catastrophic accident attorneys at Arnold & Itkin.
+We’ve secured more than $25 billion in verdicts and settlements for our clients, including multiple billions in the last year alone.
+Because we prepare every case for trial, few firms can match our track record for serious injury claims.

 If you’re facing medical bills and lifelong impairment, call our Louisiana catastrophic injury attorneys.
 You can discuss your options in a free consultation: (888) 493-1629.